-Learn to Write Better, Easier and Faster in Portland, July 22-23
+Learn to Write Better, Easier and Faster — online or in Portland

 When I’m feeling whiny about how hard writing is, I turn to my file of quotes by famous writers:

 “For 40-odd years in this noble profession, I’ve harbored a guilt and my conscience is smitten.
 So here is my slightly embarrassed confession — I don’t like to write, but I love to have written.”

 — Michael Kanin, screenwriter of “Woman of the Year” and other movies

 “Writing is the hardest way of earning a living, with the possible exception of wrestling alligators.”